 Patricia Willhite, a senior manager in the North region, found the program’s information about why certain procedures are performed and certain requirements exist helpful.
 “This enables us to answer questions more quickly and accurately the first time,” she observed.

-“The program gave me insight into best practices and what we need to look out for when performing EBP audits,” added Nathan Davis, who serves as an audit manager in the North region.
+“The program gave me insight into best practices and what we need to look out for when performing EBP audits,” added Nathan Davis, who serves as a senior manager in the North region.
 “It has helped the firm ensure we’re always providing clients with high-quality audits.”

 Emily noted that the team is working to incorporate learnings from the program and revisit its overall EBP audit strategies to improve the efficiency and effectiveness of its audits.
 This includes revisiting sampling methodology and incorporating ideas for analytically testing investments and investment income that can provide a high level of information without increasing the amount of time spent auditing investments.